y10ab1/AutoFMRI/README.md

-# AutoFMRI: An Automated Two-stage Thresholding for fMRI Decoding
+# AutoFMRI: An Automatic Two-stage Thresholding for fMRI Decoding

 ## Overview
 Decoding models interpret neural activity to infer information in brain-computer interfaces.
 The challenge is the excess of features compared to the number of trials due to the high spatial resolution of fMRI.
 To address this, we introduce a two-stage thresholding technique that selects relevant voxels from the entire brain, improving decoding performance.
 This approach has shown to enhance regression performance in decoding musical pitch value, with a significant increase compared to restricting voxels to the auditory cortex alone.
 We also compare the performance of random forest and convolutional neural network decoders in this context.